engsudal909/sapience-1/packages/relayer-ws/DEPLOYMENT.md

 ### Render.com (Recommended)

 If deploying to Render, no reverse proxy setup is needed.
 Render handles routing internally.
-The service is configured in `render.yaml` and will be accessible at its own URL (e.g., `https://auction-ws.onrender.com`).
+The service is configured in `render.yaml` and will be accessible at its own URL (e.g., `https://relayer-ws.onrender.com`).

 ### Self-Hosted Setup

-If self-hosting, set up a reverse proxy to route `/auction` requests to the auction-ws service.
+If self-hosting, set up a reverse proxy to route `/auction` requests to the relayer-ws service.
 Example nginx configuration:

 ```nginx
 location /auction {